Thermo-Elasticity Problems with Evolving Microstructures: Setting and Preliminaries

 \begin{lemma}[Extension operators] Let $h\colon\mathcal{I}_\e\to(-\nicefrac{a_1}{10},\nicefrac{a_2}{10})$.
 There is a family of linear extension operators $\mathcal{P}_{\e,h}\colon H^1(\Omega_{\e}(h))^3\to H^1(\Omega)^3$ and a constant $C>0$ (which is independent of $\e$ and $h$) such that

-for all $\varphi\in H^1(\Omega_{\e}(h))^3$. \end{lemma} \begin{proof} For every constant $h$ (i.e., periodic geometry), this is a standard result for perforated domains (we refer to \cite[Section 2.3]{Cioranescu} and \cite[Section 4.3]{hoepker16_diss} for the symmetric gradient); and since we are only looking at inclusions and have no changes in topology or connectivity, we can choose the constant $C$ independent of $h$, i.e.,
+for all $\varphi\in H^1(\Omega_{\e}(h))^3$.
+Here, $e(\phi)=\nicefrac{1}{2}(\nabla \varphi+\nabla\varphi^T)$ denotes the symmetric gradient. \end{lemma} \begin{proof} For every constant $h$ (i.e., periodic geometry), this is a standard result for perforated domains (we refer to \cite[Section 2.3]{Cioranescu} and \cite[Section 4.3]{hoepker16_diss} for the symmetric gradient); and since we are only looking at inclusions and have no changes in topology or connectivity, we can choose the constant $C$ independent of $h$, i.e.,

 That this is indeed possible is shown in full mathematical rigor and in a more general and abstract setup in \cite[Theorem 3.1]{gahn2024}.

 Now, for variable $h\colon\mathcal{I}_\e\to(-\nicefrac{a_1}{10},\nicefrac{a_2}{10})$, we can locally extend and glue together in the same way as in the standard periodic case like \cite[Section 2.3]{Cioranescu}. \end{proof}